Jackbaxter-max/-shadowborne-roage-onlinemultiplayer/README.md

 4 classes - 1 player per class

-Tank - pros:				Cons:								SP - Rage:
+Tank:
-	Has big Attack + HP			Enemies prefer to attack Tank			Rage is regained when taking DMG
+pros -	Has big Attack + HP
+Cons -	Enemies prefer to attack Tank
+Rage -  Rage is regained when taking DMG

-Cleric - pros:					 cons:					SP - Souls:
+Cleric:
-	High DMG and Healing		Has next to no HP				Soul is regained when killing enemies
+pros - High DMG and Healing
+cons - Has next to no HP
+Soul - Soul is regained when killing enemies
-	  cons:

-Mage - pros:				cons:						SP - Mana:
+Mage:
+pros -	AOE DMG
-	AOE DMG					Spells cost more SP					Mana is regained when reading spellbook
+cons -	Spells cost more Mana
+Mana -	Mana is regained when reading spellbook

  Archer - pros:				cons:						SP - Accuracy:
 	Long range attack		Slow attacks					Accuracy is regained over time when not attacking